jj960708/Build-A-MEAL/README.md

 # Build-A-MEAL
 ## Requirements

-For development, you willneed Node.js.
+For development, you will need Node.js.

 ### Node
 - #### Node installation on Windows